Complete Guide to Purple Shamrock Care and Growth

 While Oxalis triangularis is the showstopper most people mean by "Purple Shamrock," the Oxalis genus is huge and full of charming relatives.

-• Oxalis tetraphylla 'Iron Cross' (Lucky Clover): Four-leafed, with a striking burgundy cross at the base of each green leaflet.
+Oxalis tetraphylla is four-leafed, with a striking burgundy cross at the base of each green leaflet.

-• Oxalis vulcanicola 'Molten Lava': A trailing form with chartreuse-orange leaves; treated more like a basket plant.
+Oxalis vulcanicola is a trailing form with chartreuse-orange leaves; treated more like a basket plant.

 All of these share the same basic care: bright light, modest watering, and a respect for dormancy.